The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Social Protection Continuity

-Existing disability, welfare, and family supports remain uninterrupted, with entitlements mutually recognised across jurisdictions.
-No loss of support occurs during transition.
+Existing disability, welfare, and family supports remain uninterrupted, with entitlements recognised across jurisdictions.

 Healthcare Continuity and Protection

-Access to public healthcare is protected across the island, while NHS access in Northern Ireland is preserved through treaty arrangements.
-Continuity of care is therefore maintained.
+Access to public healthcare is protected across the island, and continuity of care is maintained.

 Pensions and Contributions

 Pension records and accrued rights remain valid.
-Portability is maintained through coordinated mechanisms, protecting entitlements accumulated over time.
+Portability is maintained through coordinated mechanisms.

 Revenue Allocation

-A defined revenue framework supports key areas including:
+A defined revenue framework supports key public functions, including health, housing, reconciliation, and disability supports.

 Closing Statement